montsecruz9/Final_Project/README.md

 ## Questions they hope to answer with the data

   Will a flight be “On Time” or “Delayed”?

   Which attributes are the ones that mostly affect a flight's status?

+  What is the probability that your flight will be delayed?

+  How do airlines compare between each other?

 ## Roles